programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 * Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
 The method plots a GeoJSON overlay on the `baseMap`.
 * Line 2 (`geo_data =`) identifies the GeoJSON source of the geographic geometries to be plotted.
-This is the `counties` dataframe downloaded from the US Census bureau.
+This is the `counties` DataFrame downloaded from the US Census bureau.
 * Line 3 (`data =`) identifies the source of the data to be analyzed and plotted.
-This is the `map_df` dataframe (counting the number of kills above 0 in each county), pulled from the Fatal Force dataframe (`ff_df`).
+This is the `map_df` DataFrame (counting the number of kills above 0 in each county), pulled from the Fatal Force DataFrame (`ff_df`).
 * Line 4 (`key_on =`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
-As noted earlier, Folium needs a common column between both dataframes.
+As noted earlier, Folium needs a common column between both DataFrames.
 In this case, this is the `FIPS` column.
-* Line 5 is required because the data source is a dataframe.
+* Line 5 is required because the data source is a DataFrame.
 The `column =` parameter tells Folium which columns in the DF to use.
   * The first list element is the variable that should be matched with the `key_on=` value.
   * The second element is the variable to be used to draw the choropleth map's colors.
 * Line 6 (`bins =`) specifies how many [bins](https://en.wikipedia.org/wiki/Data_binning) to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected.
 This is often 9.)